 Continuation of intermediate Chinese.
 Prerequisite: CHIN 2313 with a grade of C or better.

 Practice in oral expression with an emphasis on vocabulary building, listening comprehension, and speaking skills.
 Of special interest to students who wish to improve their skills in pronunciation, comprehension, and oral expression.
 Credit will not be granted to native speakers of Mandarin Chinese.
 However, heritage students may register for this course when they pass the Chinese CLEP test administered by the instructor.
 Prerequisite: CHIN 2314 with a grade of C or better.

-Students continue to develop conversational skills through the use of print, film, and other media.
-Extensive conversation practice allows students to develop upper-intermediate level oral skills.
-They learn to express abstract ideas through description, comparison, and narration.
+Students continue to develop conversational skills and cultural knowledge through the use of readings, film, and other media.
+Extensive conversation practice allows students to develop advanced-intermediate level oral skills in a broad range of communicative and cultural contexts.
+Students learn to express abstract ideas through description, comparison, and narration.
 Credit will not be granted to native speakers of Mandarin Chinese.
-Heritage students may register for this course with consent of the department.
-Prerequisite: CHIN 3303 with a grade of C or better.
+Heritage speakers may register for the course with consent of the department.
+Prerequisite: CHIN 2314 with a grade of C or better.

 CHIN 3310.
 CHINESE LOCALIZATION AND TRANSLATION.
 3 Hours.